After

 four of them load up a truck and camper with supplies and head off to

-go hunting.
-A seemingly endless series of shots of them riding snowmobiles
+would not fit inside the camper.
+A seemingly endless series of shots

-through the woods are intermixed with some Monster Cam shots of the
+of them riding through the woods are intermixed with some Monster Cam

-Yeti taking a closer look at their camper.
-During this scene it is very
+shots of the Yeti taking a closer look at their camper, where it proceeds

-hard to see, but look close enough at the camper windows and you will
+is very hard to see, but look close enough at the camper windows and

-see the reflection of the guy operating the Monster Cam.
-To give credit
+you will see the reflection of the guy operating the Monster Cam.
+To

-where credit is due, the producers at least did an excellent job of
+give credit where credit is due, the producers at least did an excellent

 So